FOR IMMEDIATE RELEASE:

 Emily Scarr, Director, Maryland PIRG

-BALTIMORE - The Baltimore City Council voted in favor of a new comprehensive regulation on pesticides (CB 20-0495).
-The bill restricts the use of chlorpyrifos, neonicotinoids and glyphosate (the main ingredient in the popular weed killer RoundUp) in Baltimore City.
-The regulation will go into effect on July 1, 2022.
+BALTIMORE - The Baltimore City Council Health Committee voted favorably with amendments on CB 20-0495, a comprehensive regulation of pesticides.
+The bill restricts the use of chlorpyrifos, neonicotinoids, and glyphosate (the main ingredient in RoundUp) in Baltimore City.

 Environment Maryland and Maryland PIRG released the following statements in response to the vote:

-“Scientists, farmers, beekeepers and advocates have sounded the alarm: These toxic pesticides have got to go.
-We’re grateful to Councilwoman Clarke for sponsoring this legislation and to the Council for voting it through.
-We encourage Mayor Young to sign this ordinance into law.
-Our pollinators are dying at an unprecedented rate and banning these chemicals is a critical first step to protecting our bees, our food and our planet,” explained Environment Maryland director Kate Breimann.
+“Scientists, farmers, beekeepers and advocates have sounded the alarm: these toxic pesticides have got to go.
+We’re grateful to Councilwoman Clarke for sponsoring this legislation and to the committee for voting it through.
+Our pollinators are dying at an unprecedented rate, and banning these chemicals are a critical first step to protecting our bees, our food and our planet,” explained Environment Maryland Director Kate Breimann.

 “It’s absurd that weed killers, designed to make our lives more convenient, and food production more efficient, should be allowed to put public health at risk,” said Maryland PIRG Director Emily Scarr.
-“These chemicals are harmful to health, and we’re glad the city council is taking action to protect Baltimore families.
-We hope the mayor will quickly sign this important bill into law.”
+“All of these chemicals are harmful to health, and we thank the City Council for taking action to protect Baltimore families.”

 Environment Maryland is a citizen-based environmental advocacy organization.
 We work to protect clean air, clean water, and open space.
 We have thousands of members across the state and are based in Baltimore.